CompuCell3D/cc3d_build_scripts/conda-recipes/roadrunner_antimony/conda-recipe/instructions.rst

-Note that for OSX cc3d-networks need to be build on actual x86 OSX machine.
+Note that for OSX cc3d-networks (for x86 OSX ) need to be build on actual x86 OSX machine.
 Otherwise you may get this error:

 .. code-block:: console